0xjacobb/twitter-DApp/README.md

 # Twitter Ethereum DApp

+## Status
+In progress, not working

 ## Overview

 This project is a very basic Ethereum DApp, which listen for Tweets which contains a specific hashtag (**#giveMeTSTToken**) - "give me twitter streaming token".
-If such a Tweet appears, the application sends TST token to the ERC20 address: 0x158D2d565f55D04285B8489B7dC08edCe9c0ffE9 (please change if you want :-) ).
+If such a Tweet appears, the application sends TST token to the specified ERC20 Smart Contract address.
 This code was written during the Swisscom Blockchain Academy Seminar "Ethereum for Developer", May 2019.

 **The code runs actually only on a local testnet**